Dr Sarah Bailey

 College House, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-Sarah is a Senior Research Fellow in the Discovery Group, and part of the CanTest collaborative, based in Primary Care within the University of Exeter Medical School.
-CanTest aims to assess the accuracy, safety, cost effectiveness and suitability of a range of diagnostic methods and tools to improve cancer diagnostics in primary care.
-Her research interests include the use of routine blood tests to identify patients at risk of cancer in primary care, the impact of multimorbidity on cancer diagnosis, the evaluation of new cancer detection strategies in primary care, including the faecal immunochemical test (FIT) for colorectal cancer.
+Sarah is a Senior Research Fellow in the Discovery Group, and part of the CanTest collaborative, at the University of Exeter Medical School.
+Sarah's programme of research is focussed around the use of routine blood tests to identify patients at risk of cancer in primary care, the impact of multimorbidity on cancer diagnosis, the evaluation of new cancer detection strategies in primary care, including the faecal immunochemical test (FIT) for colorectal cancer.
 Her work is supported by grants totalling over £2million from sources such as the NIHR, Cancer Research UK, and the Department of Health's Policy Research Unit.

-Upon moving to the Discovery Group led by Prof. Willie Hamilton in 2014, Sarah began her PhD on the association between thrombocytosis (raised platelet count) and cancer diagnosis, which was completed in Autumn 2016.
-Specifically, her PhD found that thrombocytosis is an important risk marker of undiagnosed cancer in primary care, particularly in men aged over 40 years.
+Upon moving to the Discovery Group led by Prof. Willie Hamilton in 2014, Sarah began her PhD on the association between thrombocytosis (raised platelet count) and cancer diagnosis.
+Her PhD found that thrombocytosis is an important risk marker of undiagnosed cancer in primary care, particularly in men aged over 40 years.
 This work has had a significant impact on clinical practice since its publication in 2017, and was the top-rated paper of the British Journal of General Practice in that year.
-This is one of her personal highlights from her career to date, alongside being interviewed for Radio 4’s Inside Health programme, learning to drive a tractor, and swimming an entire length of the University’s pool underwater.

 Evaluating ethnic differences in blood markers of cancer in primary care.
 Co-Principal Investigator.
 Cancer Research UK £136,365.
 2021 - 2023